-Check the box to "Enable MAC Address Filtering" If any TE is already connected to the terminal wirelessly, the MAC address of that TE will be detected and show up in the "Add a Detected Device" field.
+Check the box to "Enable MAC Address Filtering".
+If any TE is already connected to the terminal wirelessly, the MAC address of that TE will be detected and show up in the "Add a Detected Device" field.

 To add the detected MAC address, click on the address to highlight it and then click Add.
 It will now show up in the "Allowed MAC Address" field.
+A maximum of ten (10) addresses can be filtered.